-The second model in Hinckley’s outboard-powered splinter group demonstrates just how boldly they’re entering this new market.
+The second model in Hinckley’s outboard-powered model line demonstrates just how boldly they’re entering this new market.

 Five of us lounged in the cockpit, soaking wet and amped from splashing around Martha Vineyard’s Cape Poge Bay.
 I reclined in one of a pair of aft-facing lounges, feet up on its electrically actuated footrest.
 The outboards hummed in lockstep like a jazz trio in the pocket of a spirited groove at a steady 32 knots and 4200 rpm.
 A surfboard, foiled kiteboard, makeshift tow rope and the sports’ accoutrements were strewn about the ample, nonskid deck.
 We were a short ride from our Vineyard Haven destination but our workhorse for the day—the Hinckley Sport Boat 40x—was miles away from the bespoke, teak-clad vessels of her parent company.

 The longtime builder of jet-powered, joystick-controlled craft launched their Sport Boat line last year with the center console 40c (the 40x shares the same hull) following the same stringent build process as all Hinckley models, with a carbon fiber and Kevlar epoxy hull utilizing SCRIMP resin infusion for a near-perfect strength-to-weight ratio.
 However, the Ray Hunt Design hull veers from the Picnic and Talaria models in several ways, most notably in that she’s designed for outboard propulsion.